--Develop a broad stakeholder group to develop a national or city-wide slum upgrading strategy which recognizes the discrimination against slum dwellers, the challenge of the slum context and also considers the strengths of slum dwellers and slums. -Promote participatory planning that is inclusive of slum dwellers.
-They have many good ideas on the basic elements required to improve their lives.
+-Develop a broad stakeholder group to develop a national or city-wide slum upgrading strategy which recognizes the discrimination against slum dwellers, the challenge of the slum context and also considers the strengths of slum dwellers and slums.

--Review 'big ticket' plans (infrastructure, economic, environmental, waste management and affordable housing plans) and check if they are pro-poor and how slums specifically can be included into the development agenda.
+good ideas on the basic elements required to improve their lives. -Review 'big ticket' plans (infrastructure, economic, environmental, waste management and affordable housing plans) and check if they are pro-poor and how slums specifically can be included into the development agenda.